Monday, September 7, 2015

 Notes about working on Spider-Man Games

-On Spider-Man 3, QuickTime events were all the rage as a result of God of Wars critical success integrating them in pivotal moments to exhilarate the climax of a combat sequence.
+On Spider-Man 3, QuickTime events (QTEs) were all the rage as a result of God of War’s critical success, which seamlessly integrated them in pivotal moments to exhilarate the climax of a combat sequence.

-Although, in comparison our implementation at times left the player feeling detached from the moment and lacked the polish of a crescendo coming together for that one two punch followed by a knockout.
-Yet, as a young animator it was a fantastic learning experience.
-Spider-Man was a character with so much expressive possibility to explore with bipedal movement.
+In hindsight, our implementation at times left the player feeling a bit detached from the moment.
+It lacked the polish of a crescendo coming together for that classic one-two punch followed by a knockout.
+Yet, as a young animator, it was a fantastic learning experience.
+Spider-Man was a character with so much expressive possibility to explore within bipedal movement.

-Animating Spider-Man, felt like channeling the kid acrobat in you.
-If you could imagine yourself doing it then you could execute it, with little to no practice any action will be hit precisely.
-Swinging the edge between dangerously stupid and purposefully accurate.
+With little to no practice, any action would be hit precisely—swinging the edge between dangerously stupid and purposefully accurate.
 All while having fun saving the day.
-Non chalant, amateurish, raw.
-Talent.
+Nonchalant, amateurish, raw talent.

 We were obsessed with the rhythms of our combat chains.
-Design would offer me little beat box sessions of what there punches would sound like and I would interpret it with anything I dug up from gymnastics, capoeira, parkour, skating and ballet.
-Anything that wowed me to the degree of what humans could already do and then plus some.
+Design would offer me little beatbox sessions of what their punches should sound like, and I would interpret them using anything I could dig up from gymnastics, capoeira, parkour, skating, and ballet.
+Anything that wowed me to the degree of what humans could already do—and then plus some.

 No comments: